phatak-dev/draft_book/programmer_setup/operating_system.md

 # Operating system
 Operating system is the most critical piece of computer system.
 Having a good operating system makes development much easier.
 Normally most of the computers run Windows operating system.
-It's good for most of casual users of the computers.
+It's good for most of the casual users of the computers.
 But as a developer, you have better choices.
 If you are using Windows consider switching to Linux based operating system.

 #Why Linux?
 Linux systems come with many important advantages over windows for power user.
-As a developer you should be power user of the operating system.
+As a developer you should be the power user of the operating system.
 The following are few of the reasons why you should adopt linux

 * ###It's Unix based

     Unix is famous for its simplicity and robustness.
 As Linux is based on Unix you will get similar robustness and simplicity out of the box.
 No more random crashes or hangup.
-Linux also has awesome security which means no worries of viruses.
+Linux also has awesome security which means no worry of viruses.

 * ### Operating system course teaches you Linux